ryouze/wa_color/docs/README.md

 # setup

-it is meant to run 24/7 on a headless linux server
+> **NOTE:** this is designed to run 24/7 on a headless linux server<br>the exact time at which a change supposedly occurred is based simply on the current time

 ### 1. clone the repo